mimiframework/Mimi.jl/docs/src/userguide.md

 See the Tutorial for in depth examples of one-region and multi-region models.

-This guide is organized into four main sections for understanding how to use Mimi.
+This guide is organized into six main sections for understanding how to use Mimi.

 1) Defining components
 2) Constructing a model
 3) Running the model
 4) Accessing results
+5) Plotting
-5) Advanced topics
+6) Advanced topics

 ## Defining Components